 Say you have a favorite plectrum but it does not have enough grip.
 Problem solved with the MojoGrip.

-The PickWorld MojoGrip could techinically be classed as a pick holder.
-We somehow don’t think so but we do have a list of guitar pick holders which you can read here.
+The PickWorld MojoGrip could technically be classed as a pick-holder accessory.
+We somehow don’t think so but we do have a list of guitar pick holders for you to check out.